How to color-code map of the world

 Creating a Map

 First, let’s get started with selecting our base map.
 In our case, it's a map of the world.
-Head to https://ultimaps.com/vector-maps/world/world/ and select the Map of the world divided by countries (without Antarctica).
+Head to https://studio.ultimaps.com/ and choose the World option.
+There are multiple templates available for the map of the world, such as the map of the world countries or the map of the world with continents.
+Let's choose the Map of the World - Countries template for our example.

-Create color-coded map of the world: choose the base map
+Create color-coded map of the world: selecting the base map of the world

-Create color-coded map of the world: choose illustration
+Create color-coded map of the world: Illustration Map type

 Coloring the Map